-"The status of teacher reflects the socio-cultural ethos of the society and no people can rise above the level of its teachers" (NPE, 1986).
-The usefulness and effectiveness of the education system largely depends upon the active, resourceful and competent teachers.
+"The status of Teacher reflects the socio-cultural ethos of the society and no people can rise above the level of its teachers", (NPE, 1986).
+The usefulness and effectiveness of the education system largely depends upon the active. competent resourceful and teachers.
 It is widely recognized that teacher performance is the single most crucial input to improve the quality of education.
-Researchers have emphasized the importance of link between the education quality of and adequacy of professional training of teachers.
-The standard of teacher education programmes determines the quality of training provided to teachers.
+Researchers have emphasized the importance of link between the quality of education and adequacy of professional training of teachers. standard of teacher education programmes determines quality of training provided to teachers.
 Today the system of education needs to respond not only to national socio-economic and political needs but also enables us to visualize the system, which could fulfill the larger goals of human empowerment in the wake of globalization and knowledge explosion.